What makes a country too dangerous to travel to?

-In September of last year I set off on a solo adventure to India, one of the countries I had only dreamed about going to.
+In September 2015 I set off on a solo adventure to India, one of the countries I had only dreamed about going to.
 I was excited to experience the chaos, see the sights and taste the food.
 There was just one thing that made me nervous to go…

 I knew in my heart, I would be fine, but it seemed everyone else around me did not think that at all.
 I had messages the day before leading up to a couple of hours before I left telling me about the awful stories they had heard that happened to people whilst travelling there.
 At one point it felt like I was preparing to go to a country that was in a middle of a war.
 With everyone telling me that it isn’t safe for me to go, there were several hours where I doubted myself.
 I completely lost all of my confidence and ended up rolling into a little ball of self-doubt.
 It really shook me up.
 Obviously I know what happens in India.
 It’s all over the media: rapes, murders, foreigners being harassed.
 But, what makes a country so dangerous that you should re-think about going there?

 After my India trip I thought about several countries that I would love to visit but I know everyone around me would be worried sick.
 Iran, Pakistan, Egypt, Jordan, the list could go on.
 Have you ever heard of a good story from the media from any of those countries?
 All the media focuses on is the shock factor and exaggerating stories to make a country seem dangerous.
 If you ask most travel bloggers that have travelled to so-called ‘dangerous countries’, they will probably tell you it’s the complete opposite.